|Northern Isles of Scotland Stout Family History Project

 a grocer & spirit merchant, a postmaster and a building contractor related to the Dunrossness families?

 In common with the rest of Scotland, Orkney and Shetland are fortunate in having very well organised and accessible

-Before 1855 the records are much less detailed and, in general, are limited to the Old Parish Registers of births and
+Before 1855 the records are much less detailed and, in general, are limited to the Old Parish Registers of births,

-christenings.
+christenings and marriages.
 These registers were kept with varying degrees of rigour.
-For most parishes, registers are extant from the
+For most parishes, registers are

-is quite straightforward to construct family trees which originate with individuals who were born in the early to mid
+quite straightforward to construct family trees which originate with individuals who were born in the mid-eighteenth

-eighteenth century.
-There may be isolated records which show the presence of members of a surname group in a
+century.
+There may be isolated records which show the presence of members of a surname group in a specific location,

-specific location, for example a parish or township, but there is insufficient information to show any linkages between
+for example a parish or township, but there is insufficient information to show any linkages between them.

 Genetic information can be used to establish some such linkages.
 With current testing techniques it is not possible (at